CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_02_Implementing_security_solutions_hybrid_scenarios.md

    ![](../Media/p20.png)

-   >Hint: if your browser blocks the download, allow it in the Microsoft Edge browser; select the ellipsis button (…), and then select Keep.
+   >**Note**: if your browser blocks the download, allow it in the Microsoft Edge browser; select the ellipsis button (…), and then select Keep.

 1. Right-click the **Windows Start** button and select **Windows PowerShell (Admin)**